 Explanation: B is best because it right-sizes the control model to the deliverable and its consequences.
 A assumes heavier always means better.
 C goes too far.
 D overengineers the context unnecessarily.

-After this section, the book can move into the process layer with a stronger grasp of context-driven choice.
-When your practice misses come from using too little control in high-evidence work or too much in easy-change work, use the free PMP 2026 practice preview on web and check whether the stronger answer matched control to change cost and proof burden.
+After this section, move into the 40 processes with a stronger grasp of context-driven choice.
+When your misses come from using too little control in high-evidence work or too much in easy-change work, use the PMP 2026 practice page on external practice and check whether the stronger answer matched control to change cost and proof burden.